-- If you are not using the older Amazon SES v1 API, you can omit permissions that allow ses:SendRawEmail and ses:SendBulkTemplatedEmail.
-(See Migrating to the SES v2 API above.) - For Amazon SES sending, you can add conditions to restrict senders, recipients, times, or other properties.
+- For Amazon SES sending, you can add conditions to restrict senders, recipients, times, or other properties.
 See Amazon's Controlling access to Amazon SES guide.
 (Be aware that the SES v2 SendBulkEmail API does not support condition keys that restrict email addresses, and using them can cause misleading error messages.
-All other SES APIs used by Anymail do support address restrictions, including the SES v2 SendEmail API used for non-template sends.)

-- For inbound S3 delivery, there are multiple ways to control S3 access and data retention.
+All other SES APIs used by Anymail do support address restrictions, including the SES v2 SendEmail API used for non-template sends.) - For auto-confirming webhooks, you might limit the resource to SNS topics owned by your AWS account, and/or specific topic names or patterns.
+E.g., "arn:aws:sns::000000000000000000:SES__Events" (replacing the zeroes with your numeric AWS account id).
+See Amazon's guide to Amazon SNS ARNs. - For inbound S3 delivery, there are multiple ways to control S3 access and data retention.
 See Amazon's Managing access permissions to your Amazon S3 resources.
 (And obviously, you should never store incoming emails to a public bucket!)